lwu1822/fastpages/_posts/2023-05-31-CSAProject.md

 # Songs

+## Short version

+The music recommender utilizes **item-item collaborative filtering** within **collaborative based filtering**.
+In other words, the program analyzes the music that users like.
+It then calculates a similarity score (using the Jaccard Index) and populates it into a cooccurence matrix.
+The similarity in the cooccurence matrix then calculates a score.

+## Thoughts

+One of the biggest limitation in our project is the dataset that we used.
+Our dataset came from Million Songs Dataset, which had enough data.
+However, the songs were pretty old (before 2010), so our program was limited to recommending pretty old songs.

+## Long version

 To make the music recommender, there are two types of recommendation systems.
 The first is content based filtering, and the second is **collaborative based filtering**.
 The music recommender uses **collaborative** based filtering.

 Collaborative based filtering consists of two parts: